 Covid-19 and Infectious Disease Emergency Leave

-On May 29th 2020, the Ontario government passed an amendment to current regulations under the Employment Standards Act, 2000 (“ESA”) which may have a significant impact on an employee’s termination, their right to severance and constructive dismissal.
-This amendment was deemed by the Ontario Government to have come into force from January 25th 2020, as such having retroactive application.
+The Ontario government amended their regulations to change the impact of employee termination and constructive dismissal.
+The Ontario Government deems this amendment to have come into force from January 25th 2020, with retroactive application.
 The purpose of this amendment was to ensure “workers will have jobs to return to and businesses will be protected from incurring unsustainable termination costs” as the economy is gradually re-opened.

 - 13 weeks in a 20 consecutive week period or